phetsims/phet-info/github-labels/README.md

 ### Getting Started
 You must add the developerGithubAccessToken and developerGithubUsername properties to ~/.phet/build-local.json.
 See https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token for creating a personal access token.
+Under "Select Scopes", the token should be given full "repo" access.

 #### To standardize the labels on a new repo
 1. Run `./new-repo-add-labels.sh phetsims/{{new-repo-name}}`